TaitoUnited/full-stack-template/README.md

 ## Structure

 Project specific conventions are defined in [PROJECT.md](PROJECT.md#conventions).
-See [template wiki](https://github.com/TaitoUnited/SERVER-TEMPLATE/wiki/Structure) for some tips on how to design a modular directory structure.
+See the [template wiki](https://github.com/TaitoUnited/SERVER-TEMPLATE/wiki/Structure) for some tips on how to design a modular directory structure.

 ## Version control